 There are various ratios that can be pretty helpful for accounts payable managers to best perform their role.
 These ratios give a different and strategic insight apart from the normal benefits or losses listed above.

 Accounts Payable to Total Current Assets Ratio

 This ratio gives the extent of current assets financed by the accounts payable or trade credit.
 The lower this ratio, the higher the liquidity will be.
-It is somewhat reciprocal to current ratio.
+It is somewhat reciprocal to the current ratio.
 While managing or stretching the trade credit, the liquidity position of a whole business should also be kept in mind.

 Accounts Payable to Total Current Liability Ratio

 This ratio indicates the dependence on trade credit as a means of financing.
 Please note that current liability here includes short-term bank financing as well.
 A banker or potential investor may also infer that the business is facing difficulty in raising external financing and smells some business problems.